5 Benefits of Automated Asset Inventory Management for Operational Technology

 This is a simple example, but in the case of commodity malware, and an organization managing their resources, it is advantageous to have their systems forward logs to a secure system for analytics, dispatch work and training.
 In this case, the malware was caught (e.g., no massive ransomware attack), but the accounts payable person may need phishing awareness training or a visit from their manager.

-There is a good deal of debate around the need for an OT security operations center (SOC) to monitor tune and use the SIEM.
-There is a separate question on the value of an OT SIEM and what the difference would be from and IT SIEM.
+There is a good deal of debate around the need for an OT security operations center (SOC) to monitor, tune, and use the SIEM.
+There is a separate question on the value of an OT SIEM and what the difference would be from an IT SIEM.

 Regardless of the origin, there are overlapping SIEM use cases and cyber threats such as commodity malware, but the impacts and events affecting either side of the spectrum (IT vs. OT) are different the farther you traverse in either direction.